MicrosoftDocs/azure-devops-yaml-schema/task-reference/delay-v1.md

 :::moniker range="<=azure-pipelines-2019"

 <!-- :::editable-content name="description"::: -->
-Use this task to delay further execution of the workflow by a fixed time.
+Delays further execution of the workflow by a fixed time.
 <!-- :::editable-content-end::: -->

 :::moniker-end